ToolJet/ToolJet/docs/docs/how-to/bulk-update-multiple-rows-in-table.md

 Currently, the datasources in ToolJet have operation for **bulk update(GUI mode)** but that only works for changes made in the single row.
 We will soon be adding a new operation for bulk updating the multiple rows but for now we can bulk update multiple rows by creating a Custom JS query.

 In this guide, We have assumed that you have successfully connected the data source.
-For this guide, we will be using the PostgreSQL data source as an example database, you can use any of the available databases such as MySQL, MS SQL Server etc.
+For this guide, we will be using the PostgreSQL data source as an example database, currently, this workaround can be used only for PostgreSQL and MySQL.

 ## 1. Create a query to get the data from the database